-- It was difficult to find self-serve launderettes throughout Greece – we could mainly find dry cleaners with washing services being charged by the kilogram.
+- It was difficult to find self-serve launderettes throughout Greece.
+We could mainly find dry cleaners with washing services being charged by weight.

 The idiom, it’s all Greek to me, has never been more true than when trying to navigate and read the road signs in Greece.
-Names of places are often written in Greek and many of the road signs seem to lack the English alphabet version – so unless you are up to speed with your Greek alphabet, navigating can get a little tricky at times.
+Names of places are often written in Greek and many of the road signs seem to lack the English alphabet version.
+So, unless you are up to speed with your Greek alphabet, navigating on your Greece rod trip can get a little tricky at times.

-It helps to have a sense of humour when road tripping through foreign countries 😉 We created a tension defuser tactic early on in our road-tripping days and when things were going amiss, we often morph into our driving personas of Lady Penelope and Parker – which gives us a laugh and reminds us to go with the flow.
+It helps to have a sense of humour when road tripping through foreign countries.
+We created a tactical tension defuser early on in our road-tripping days, and when things go amiss, we often morph into our driving personas of Lady Penelope and Parker, which gives us a laugh and reminds us to go with the flow.

 - In Greece, you drive on the right

 - Horns are not to be used in towns unless to avoid an accident

 - Drivers licence (and an international driver’s licence if necessary)

 - You are also required to have the following in your vehicle:

 - The main motorways have tolls.
 To avoid them you can program your navigator to avoid tolls.

 - Speed Limits are as follows unless otherwise signposted